 Learn to discover these flowers with uninterrupted blooming, and how to highlight them.
 This winter, with orchids, the trend is on #TheWorldBeyond!

 Queens of the indoor plants, orchids belong to the very large Phalaenopsis family which comprises over 2,500 species.
-Merging into the best designer environments, they are more than ever trendy for indoor home decoration, perfectly in sync with the #TheWorldBeyond which is imbued with fantasy, shimmering colors, semi-precious stones and cristals with light-shattering iridescent effects… The Cymbidium, Paphiopedilum, Cattleya, Zygopetalum, Brassia and Dendrobium are the six species selected last November on this topic in the “To each a plant” project, an initiative of the Flower Council of Holland.
+Merging into the best designer environments, they are more than ever trendy for indoor home decoration, perfectly in sync with the #TheWorldBeyond which is imbued with fantasy, shimmering colors, semi-precious stones and cristals with light-shattering iridescent effects… The Cymbidium, Paphiopedilum, Cattleya, Zygopetalum, Brassia and Dendrobium are the six species, all belonging to Phalaenopsis, selected last November on this topic in the “To each a plant” project, an initiative of the Flower Council of Holland.

 Short lesson on stagecraft

 Orchids are even more fascinating when they’re clustered to form a flowered forest.
 Set in close quarters together, select their pots to showcase them and create a distinctive atmosphere: a classical touch is to match flower colors with their containers.
 More fashionista is to let them shine in sparkling porcelain, mother-of-pearl, or trendy green, vert-de-gris, deep red or lilac colors.

 Also, place them assembled on a specific designer table built from wood and raw steel to wrap up the scene.

 DIY Orchid Kokedama